- Bill Digest

 The definitions of G.S.
 18C‑901 apply to this Article.

 § 105‑113.126.
-Privilege tax on interactive sports wagering operators.
+Tax on interactive sports wagering operators.

-(d) Return. – Taxes levied by this Article are due when a return is required to be filed.
+(c) Return. – Taxes levied by this Article are due when a return is required to be filed.
 The return is due on a monthly basis.
 A monthly return is due by the twentieth day of the month following the calendar month covered by the return.
 A return is filed on a form prescribed by the Secretary.

-(e) Records. – A person who is required to file a return under this Article must keep a record of all documents used to determine information the person provides in a return.
+(d) Records. – A person who is required to file a return under this Article must keep a record of all documents used to determine information the person provides in a return.
 These records shall be open at all times for inspection by the Secretary or an authorized representative of the Secretary and shall be kept for the applicable period of statute of limitations as set forth under Article 9 of this Chapter.

-(f) Refund. – An interactive sports wagering operator is allowed a refund of the tax paid under this section on a sports wager that has been refunded to the registered player.
-The Secretary shall prescribe the manner in which a taxpayer may request a refund under this subsection, which may include allowing a credit for the amount refunded on a subsequent monthly return required under this section.
-No refund is allowed for an amount that should be subtracted from gross wagering revenue as an actual uncollectible receivable under subsection (b) of this section, regardless of whether the amount is actually subtracted or not.
+(e) Refund. – An interactive sports wagering operator is allowed a refund of the tax paid under this section on a sports wager that has been refunded.
+The Secretary shall prescribe the manner in which an interactive sports wagering operator may request a refund under this subsection, which may include allowing a credit for the amount refunded on a subsequent monthly return required under this section.

 § 105‑113.127.
 Bond or irrevocable letter of credit.